DevilishDawn431/Amazon-rainforest/README.md

 Part 2: what makes this stick tick?
 Well the heart of the fire tv stick (2nd generation) is a MediaTek MT8127D Quad-core ARM 1.3 GHz processor, it also has 1 gb of ram, and 8 gb of storage
+(also please note that you may need to overclock your cpu for the best preformance, but remember to give it a form of cooling!)

 Part 3: installing os